infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 It is recommended that all text content used in the application, including `contentDescription`, is implemented using the Android resource framework.

+To simplify this process, you can use a library like [Localian](https://github.com/infinum/android-localian).
+It manages application locale and language across multiple Android API levels without requiring a restart of the application process.

 It is also important to support localization because of accessibility services.
 Even though TalkBack supports [various languages](https://support.google.com/accessibility/android/answer/11101402?hl=en), not all of them are supported on every Android version.

 **Server-driven application**